 Auburn features two disc golf courses and there are several nearby to challenge these enthusiasts.
 Click on the link for more detailed information.

-Lost Valley is Auburn's very own ski, snowboard, paintball, and wedding destination.
+Lost Valley is Auburn's very own ski, snowboard, snowshoes cross country & fat bike winter destination.
+Lost Valley is also open year-round with their brewpub featuring Lost Valley Brewing Co Beers and a wedding & events space.
 When it comes to outdoor recreation, this local resort offers something for all ages and skills levels.
 Visit their website link for information on trail conditions, hours of operation, pricing, and rentals.

 Auburn offers a number of choice areas for those interested in the hunt, from small game, to deer and waterfowl.
 Hunters need to know about the firearm restriction zone in Auburn and are always encouraged to get landowner permission before hunting on private property.
 A map of the firearm exclusion zone is available below.
 Of course the lack of firearm hunting makes many areas within this zone ideal for bow hunters

 The maps listed will provide an overview of the city north section, and south section exclusion zones.
 These zones are shaded and striped.
 Please note however that it is the hunter's responsibility to assure that they are hunting in appropriate areas and this map should not be used as the only resource to determine the exclusion zones.